Sen. Al Franken 'embarrassed and ashamed' following sexual harassment allegations

 Franken said he was blindsided by the allegations and added that he had used the past week to think “about how that could happen.”

-He told MPB that he would never intentionally disrespect or in appropriately touch a woman, but that he believed it important to trust a woman to share her own experience.
+He told MPR that he would never intentionally disrespect or in appropriately touch a woman, but that he believed it important to trust a woman to share her own experience.

 "My intention is not important," he told the radio station.
 "What is important is that we have to listen to women and respect what they say.
 I have been listening and reflecting and hope to make a positive contribution to this conversation.
 It is a very important conversation."